Supporters pack Trump, Pence rally in Elkhart

 ELKHART, Ind.
-(WLS) --Supporters of President Donald Trump packed an Elkhart, Indiana gymnasium decked out in Trump t-shirts and Make America Great Again hats Thursday as they waited for Trump and Vice President Mike Pence to arrive for a rally.
+(WLS) --Supporters of President Donald Trump packed an Elkhart, Indiana gymnasium decked out in Trump t-shirts and Make America Great Again hats Thursday to hear Trump and Vice President Mike Pence speak at a rally.

 "Oh my gosh, I'm a total Trump supporter, have been since day one," Dee Bontrager, of Elkhart, said.